Brother Of Florida Shooter Arrested For Trespassing At Stoneman Douglas High

 "Defendant Cruz surpassed all locked doors and gates and proceeded to ride his skateboard through school grounds," a deputy wrote in his arrest report.

 Zachary Cruz's arrest comes just about a month after his brother, Nikolas Cruz, 19, allegedly shot and killed 14 students and 3 staff members at the Parkland school.
-He could face the death penalty.
+Nikolas Cruz could face the death penalty.

 The Sun Sentinel reports that Zachary has been living with a family friend since his mother, Lynda Cruz, died in November 2017.